lindenbergresearch/Rack/README.md

 - The cable drawing has been changed and a bit humanized and the colors changed to look a bit more funky baby.
 - v-sync could be enabled via settings.json

-For more details please look at the git commits.
+For more details please look at the git commits or contact me.

+In general all UI and graphics tweaks and changes could also run on Intel machines and on Linux and Windows.

 ## 1. Caution